andre5Jr/soc-analyst-SIEM-BENIGN/README.md

 powershell.exe

+🔱 Answer: certutil.exe

-✏️ Task 6: Date of Execution
-⭕️ Objective: Find the date the LOLBIN was executed.
+✏️ Task 6: What was the date that this binary was executed by the infected host? format (YYYY-MM-DD) ⭕️ Objective: Find the date the LOLBIN was executed.

 ⭕️ Method:

 Check _time field of the log entry from Task 5.

 Format the date as YYYY-MM-DD.

+🔱 Answer: 2022-03-04

-✏️ Task 7: Identify the File-Sharing Site Used
+✏️ Task 7: Which third-party site was accessed to download the malicious payload?
 ⭕️ Objective: Identify the third-party site used for hosting the payload.

 ⭕️ Method:

 spl